atepoorthuis/02526-idv-2020/src/routes/weeks/week11/week11.md

 :::

 ## Replicating Making Maps' classification comparison
 In the final section, we will extend the single map further to recreate the visualization and comparison between classification technique found in Making Maps pp. 174-181.
-We will do this collectively in smaller groups.
+We will do this collectively in smaller groups (sign up in shared Google Doc).

 - Group 1: Create histogram above map.
 - Group 2: Allow user to change the number of classes and the classification technique in the map.